 Conduct a series of surveys

-If it is in your budget, ensure that you repeat the surveys a few times so that you don’t make any drastic business changes that might affect you.
+If it is in your budget, conduct your surveys a few times so that you don’t make any drastic business changes that might affect you.
 If a small sample of customers say that they are looking to have a feature installed, do not immediately go with that.
 You may want to verify that it is indeed something your customers would want.

 The next time you ask for feedback from your customers, draft the questions differently, and see how they respond.
 The answers might be different this time.
 It is better not to take any decisions in haste.